MaxXSoft/laps/README.md

 Lexer and parser collections.

-With `laps`, you can build parsers by just defining ASTs and deriving `Parse` trait for them.
+With `laps`, you can build lexers/parsers by just defining tokens/ASTs and deriving `Tokenize`/`Parse` trait for them.

 ## Usage